Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Alternative interpretation of completeness

 \section{Alternative interpretation of completeness}

-In \secreff{sec:capish_galaxy_cluster_cat}, we found that a completeness $c(m,z)<1$ (given by the ratio between detected halos and the underlying halo population) emerges when a richness cut is applied to the detected cluster catalog.
-It is also possible to interpret completeness as the portion of the underlying dark matter halo population that is systematically missing from our dataset \citep{Mantz2010CCmethodunbinned,Mantz2019miss}, even for a pure sample, with no richness cut applied (all clusters are selected).
-Following \citet{Aguena2018completenesspurity,Payerne2025cosmodc2,Lesci2022KIDSCL,Lesci2025kidscl}, the observed cluster number counts per interval of halo mass, redshift, and richness can be written as
+In this appendix we discuss an alternative implementation of the survey selection function.
+In addition to purity, denoting the contamination level of the cluster catalog by spurious detections (implemented in \capish), we discuss here the possibility of including an independent completeness function, representing the fraction of the underlying dark matter halo population that is systematically missing from our dataset \citep{Mantz2010CCmethodunbinned,Mantz2019miss}.
+Following the formalism in \citet{Aguena2018completenesspurity,Payerne2025cosmodc2,Lesci2022KIDSCL,Lesci2025kidscl}, the expected cluster number count per interval of halo mass, true redshift, observed redshift, and observed richness is given by

-In this formalism, completeness is treated independently of purity and mass-richness relation effects, in contrast to the current implementation in \capish (see \secreff{sec:capish_galaxy_cluster_cat}).
-We could consider the completeness parametrization \citep{Aguena2018completenesspurity}